 Investment Law & Policy

 Sustainable development is an investment issue.
-Capital is needed to alleviate poverty, create jobs, accelerate the clean energy transition, and allow for the development of much-needed infrastructure to provide goods and services for all.
+Investment is needed to alleviate poverty, create jobs, accelerate the energy transition, and develop the key infrastructure communities need to prosper.

 Investment Treaty News